Browse all

 This Friday, the non-profit will walk with a poster depicting Pinault as Pinocchio

-PETA has announced a new protest at the Gucci show This Friday, the non-profit will walk with a poster depicting Pinault as Pinocchio
+PETA returns to protest at Gucci show This Friday, the non-profit will walk with a poster depicting Pinault as Pinocchio

 After a series of runway appearances in past seasons, PETA activists are preparing to make their voices heard again at this Milan Fashion Week.
 On Friday afternoon, the animal rights organization will launch a new campaign aimed at the luxury group Kering during the Gucci SS25 show.
 PETA announced in a press release that they will protest the use of wild animal skins by the company outside the show venue, at the Triennale di Milano.
 The campaign was developed in response to the «unfulfilled promise» made by Kering's CEO, François-Henri Pinault, the statement continues, who said at the group's annual meeting last April that he would work with PETA to end the «violent slaughter of pythons used to make its accessories.» According to the organization, Friday's protest (scheduled for 2:30 PM, half an hour before the show begins) will not target Gucci but rather Pinault, depicted in the campaign's poster as Pinocchio.